gotcha84/scenegraph/README.md

 Culling:
 * c: Toggle culling

-Note: This is a bit buggy because the Camera matrix is not being properly updated when trackballRotation updates ModelView matrix.
+Note: Object-level culling is a bit buggy because the Camera matrix is not being properly updated when trackballRotation updates ModelView matrix.

 ![10x10 army of walking robots with no culling](scenegraph.png "10x10 army of walking robots with no culling")